allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 In this last part of the tutorial, we will cover how to test our SeqFlow application.

+With the word "test", we could mean different things.
+In this tutorial, we will cover format and linsting, and unit testing.

 ## Format of the application

 SeqFlow suggests using `biome` for formatting the code.
 The configuration file is `biome.json`.
 The configuration file is already created when the project is created.
 To format the code, run: